divi255/wincontrol/README.md

 * Make sure python is in *PATH* for all users.

 * Make sure *pywintypesXX.dll* file is in PATH.
-If no - copy it to the root of python folder (e.g. if you have python 3.7 installed in *c:\python37* - copy *pywintypes37.dll* from *c:\python37\Lib\site-packages\pywin32_system3* to *c:\python37*
+If no - copy it to the python root folder (e.g. if you have python 3.7 installed in *c:\python37* - copy *pywintypes37.dll* from *c:\python37\Lib\site-packages\pywin32_system3* to *c:\python37*